Back to top

 Denver Water PFAS testing

-Our water quality experts have tested for PFAS-related compounds in the source water that comes into our treatment plants and the drinking water that leaves our treatment plants since 2017 and have not detected anything above the reportable limit.
-The results below are the latest sampling results from 2022.
+Our water quality experts have tested for PFAS-related compounds in the source water that comes into our treatment plants and the drinking water that leaves our treatment plants since 2017 and have not detected anything above the Environmental Protection Agency’s proposed regulatory limits.
+The results below are sampling results from 2023.

 Current laboratory equipment can reliably detect and quantify compounds down to slightly less than 2 parts per trillion in a sample.
 Below that level, the tiny trace amounts are so small that test results at these extreme detection limits are only estimations.